Farming Together – a resource for primary producers to help you collaborate, value-add, build marketplace strength and boost returns.

 - Improve the agriculture focused legal and financial expert advice available regarding the process, implementation and management of such business models

-Farming Together is a pilot program launched at a national forum on August 29, 2016 and will run until June 2018.
-The program is managed by Southern Cross University and is based at the SCU campus in Lismore, NSW.
+Farming Together was a pilot program launched on August 29, 2016 which ran until June 2018.
+The program was managed by Southern Cross University and is based at the SCU campus in Lismore, NSW.

 What’s in it for you?

-To be eligible for assistance, you must be in a group of at least 2 primary producers.
-Your collaboration idea will get immediate independent professional advice, feedback and guidance from business experts in a variety of fields.
-Funding is NOT provided as direct financial support for capital or infrastructure purposes, travel or ongoing wages.
+Funded projects were only eligible as groups of at least 2 primary producers.
+Collaboration ideas got independent professional advice, feedback and guidance from business experts in a variety of fields.
+Funding was NOT provided as direct financial support for capital or infrastructure purposes, travel or ongoing wages.

 Find out more about >> How to choose the right business structure for your project.